t3brightside/pagelist/README.md

 - List of sub pages
 - List of selected pages
 - List of pages in category
-- Deticated image field in page resources
 - Set start from, limit and sort by
+- Enable pagination
+- Custom page types for articles, events and products
+- Dedicated image field in page resources
+- Connection to ext:Personnel for authors and contact persons
+- ext:Personnel fields can be enabled/disabled in the extension configuration
 - Easy to add custom templates

 ## Installation

  - From TER: **pagelist**, or composer: **t3brightside/pagelist**
  - Include static template after fluid_styled_content
+ - Recommended for authors ext:Personnel / **t3brightside/personnel**

 ## Usage

 Add as any other content element.
-Select desired template in content element settings.
+Select desired pages, template and options in content element settings.

 ## Admin